 GUNNISON PROJECT

-The Company completed an initial PEA in Q4 2024, outlining an open pit heap leach and SX/EW operation extending over 18 years and producing LME Grade A copper cathodes directly onsite.
-Updated PEA headlines were released in Q1 2026.
+The PEA outlines an open pit heap leach and SX/EW operation extending over 21 years and producing LME Grade A copper cathodes directly onsite.

 PROJECT HIGHLIGHTS